 Context around the project

-This study is part of a wider project on deep learning for echocardiography analysis.
-The postdoc will thus be integrated inside a team and will benefit from :
+This study is part of a wider project on deep learning for echocardiography analysis in collaboration with the University of Sherbrooke, Canada (Prof. Pierre-Marc Jodoin).
+The postdoc will thus be integrated inside an international team (between France and Canada) and will also benefit from :

 - ultra-realistic and clinical databases for the training, testing and validation phases of the learning process (the corresponding database are already in place);